 Understand and make decisions about how to structure the world in a way that creates opportunities for people to work together in ways that are meaningful – for great leadership.

-Our goal at Redefine is to share these ideas in a way that brings out the excellence in each one of us.
+Our goal at ReDefine is to share these ideas in a way that brings out the excellence in each one of us and allows each of us to bring out excellence in our groups.
 Our goal as an organization is to create the tools and products that support you as you build a leadership practice.
-Follow us on Facebook, on the web at www.thedefinitionofleadership.com, or on your favorite podcast app as Redefine Short Takes.
+Get our weekly Substack newsletter, follow us on Facebook, or listen on your favorite podcast app as Redefine Leadership's Short Takes.

 We look forward to working with you.